Mohanad49/Car_price_app/README.md

    pip install -r requirements.txt
    ```

-## Usage

-1. Run the Streamlit app:
+4. Run the Streamlit app:
    ```
    streamlit run app.py
    ```

-2. Open your web browser and navigate to the URL displayed in the terminal (typically http://localhost:8501)
+5. Open your web browser and navigate to the URL displayed in the terminal (typically http://localhost:8501)

-3. Enter the specifications of the used car you want to price

-4. Click "Predict Price" to get the estimated market value
+---

 ## Model Details